top of page

 In order to solve the first 2 points, I leveraged Power Query Templates (thanks to Alex Powers for the idea!).
 Power Query Templates encapsulate all of a semantic model's Power Query logic into a single file.
 Power Query Template files can be imported into Dataflows Gen2 (essentially Power Query online inside of Fabric).
 Publishing the Dataflows Gen2 creates delta tables in your Fabric lakehouse which can be used by the Direct Lake semantic model.
 The problem here was how to create the Power Query Template file as at present you can only create such a file from Excel or Dataflows Gen2.

-After reviewing the format of the Power Query Template (.pqt) file, I created a function within the fabric_cat_tools library which dynamically generates a Power Query Template file based on a semantic model (create_pqt_file).
+After reviewing the format of the Power Query Template (.pqt) file, I created a function within the Semantic Link Labs library which dynamically generates a Power Query Template file based on a semantic model (create_pqt_file).
 This allows you to easily migrate your Power Query logic to Dataflows Gen2 while creating delta tables which feed your Direct Lake semantic model.

 Dynamically generating a Power Query Template file